MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-daily-sales.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Daily Sales* report gives a clear picture of your organization's sales activities over specific days.

-The report can showcase the days with a higher volume of sales.

-You can break the analysis further down to view variations across different years, quarters or months to identify trends over time.
+The **Daily Sales** report gives a clear picture of your organization's sales activities over specific days.
+The report can showcase which days have a higher volume of sales.
+You can also view variations across different years, quarters, or months to identify trends over time.

 :::image type="content" source="media/powerbi/sales/sales-daily-sales.png" alt-text="Screenshot of the Daily Sales Power BI report" lightbox="media/powerbi/sales/sales-daily-sales.png":::

-## How to use the report
+## Use the report

-This report is meant for executives and managers to allow them to track daily sales metrics.
+This report helps executives and managers track daily sales metrics.

-As a COO, you can utilize the *Daily Sales* report to identify high performing days and ensure you are staying on track on a day by day basis.
-This can help you make informed decisions in regards to staffing allocations per day.
+Executives can use the report to identify high performing days and ensure you're staying on track on a daily basis.
+For example, this analysis can help you make informed decisions in regards to staffing allocations per day.

-As a sales manager, with this report you can identify which days are high performing and compare this against your sales people.
+As a sales manager, this report helps you identify which days are high performing and compare them against your sales people.

-## Key Performance Indicators (KPIs)
+## Key performance indicators

-The *Daily Sales* report includes the following KPIs and measures:
+The report includes the following key performance indicators (KPI) and measures:

 - [**Sales Quantity**](sales-powerbi-sales-kpis.md#sales-quantity)
 - [**Sales Amount**](sales-powerbi-sales-kpis.md#sales-amount)